aws-samples/cfn101-workshop/workshop/content/50-setting-up-ec2/200-lab-07-session-manager.md

 + No need to manage SSH keys.
 + No need to open up any inbound ports in Security Groups.
-+ Use IAM policies and users to control access to your instances, and don’t need to distribute SSH keys.
++ You can use IAM policies and users to control access to your instances.
 + Commands and responses can be logged to Amazon CloudWatch and to an S3 bucket.

 #### How it works?